-When roaming, the UE can receive ANDSP including WLANSP from H-PCF or V-PCF or both.
-The ANDSP including N3AN node configuration information is provided by H-PCF only.
-The UE shall ignore the N3AN node configuration information in the ANDSP if the ANDSP is provided by V-PCF.
+When roaming, the UE can receive ANDSP from H-PCF or V-PCF or both with following exception:

+- the V-PCF only provides the N3AN node configuration information containing slice-specific N3IWF prefix configuration applicable for the visited PLMN (see clause 7.2.2).
+The UE shall ignore the N3AN node configuration information containing the information other than slice-specific N3IWF prefix configuration in the ANDSP if the ANDSP is provided by V-PCF.

 The structure and the content of ANDSP are defined in 3GPP TS 24.526 [17].